skgigliotti/streamlit_tutorial/README.md

 This repository walks you through creating and deploying a data app in Python using [Streamlit](https://streamlit.io/).
 It contains:
+  * A motivating example.
+What problem does Streamlit solve?
   * A small demo app to get you started.
 This app contains interesting, real-world data.
   * Instructions for installing, running, and modifying the demo app on your local machine.
   * Exercises for improving the app.
 Solving these problems will help you learn Streamlit.